 - Interpret information from maps through historical and current map comparisons

-- Develop an understanding of the Native American cultures encountered by Lewis and Clark and how they assisted the Corps of Discovery
+- Develop an understanding of the Native American nations that Lewis and Clark encountered and their interactions with the Corps of Discovery

 - Identify and analyze dates and the passage of time